 Team Nutrition is an initiative of the USDA Food and Nutrition Service to support the Child Nutrition Programs through training and technical assistance for food service, nutrition education for children and their caregivers, and school and community support for healthy eating and physical activity.

 Good nutrition is especially important for older adults.
-Take advantage of these tips to enjoy a healthy lifestyle even as you reach retirement age.
+Take advantage of this information from NIA on maintaining a healthy weight and getting the necessary nutrients for healthy aging.

 We Can!
 (Ways to Enhance Children's Activity & Nutrition) is a national movement, from the National Institute of Health's National Heart, Lung, and Blood Institute, designed to give parents, caregivers, and entire communities a way to help children ages 8 to 13 maintain a healthy weight.